ReVanced/revanced-manager-compose/README.md

     gpr.user = YourUsername
     gpr.key = ghp_longrandomkey
     ```
-6. Run the app from Android Studio to run in debug more or run `./gradlew assembleRelease` to build a release APK
+6. Run the app from Android Studio to run in debug mode or run `./gradlew assembleRelease` to build a release APK